-Tobacco Machinery
+Instrumentation & Tobacco Machinery

-The division designs, manufactures, markets and services specialist machinery for the tobacco industry and provides extensive aftermarket support to its customers globally.
-It is headquartered in Buckinghamshire, UK. where the central engineering and logistics teams are located together with the main distribution centre for spare parts.
-The UK sales and service teams support our sales across Europe, the Middle East and Africa (EMEA).
-The division also operates a facility with full manufacturing capability in Curitiba, Brazil, which serves the South American markets.
-In addition, it has sales, service and distribution operations in Virginia, USA and in Singapore, which support the North American and Asia Pacific regions.
-We also have a sales office in Moscow, Russia.
-The division's main machining and assembly operation is in Plzen, Czech Republic.
-This operation also supports the Group's other divisions as well as servicing a number of non-tobacco industry customers.
+The division comprises both the Group's tobacco machinery activities and its quality control, testing and analytical instrumentation business, which has customers in both the tobacco and other FMCG sectors.
+The instrumentation business is based in Milton Kevnes.
+UK. with sales and service offices in China, India, Singapore and USA.
+It supplies and supports process and quality control instruments and within the tobacco industry it is the market-leading supplier.
+The division also designs, manufactures, markets and services machinery for the tobacco industry and provides extensive aftermarket support to its customers globally.
+This part of the division is headquartered in Princes Risborough, UK, where the central engineering and logistics teams are located together with the main distribution centre for spare parts.
+The UK sales and service teams support sales across Europe, Middle East & Africa, with the sales, service and distribution operations in Virginia, USA and in Singapore supporting the North American and Asia Pacific regions.
+There is a manufacturing facility based in Curitiba, Brazil, which serves the South American markets and the main machining and assembly operation is in Plzen, Czech Republic.
+The Plzen operation also supports the Packaging Machinery division, as well as servicing a number of non-tobacco industry customers.